e-d/hometeaching/README.md

 hometeaching
 ============

-An app for reporting LDS home teaching.
+An app for reporting LDS home teaching (built with GWT).